aiverify-foundation/moonshot/docs/faq.md

 We highly recommend using `pypi` to install our latest release.

-### What happen if I'm not using Python 3.11?
+### What happens if I'm not using Python 3.11?

 You may face issues installing some of the dependencies.
 We suggest using virtual environment of your choice and use Python 3.11 with Moonshot.

-### What happen if I experience timeouts during package installation?
+### What happens if I experience timeouts during package installation?

 Some of the functions may not work as expected.
 We suggest users to reinstall Moonshot to ensure that all libraries are installed successfully.